DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

         - *Hide*: Stealth vs. target(s) Detection; impose Lower Hand on attacks against you by target(s) who failed

- A character can choose to hold their Major Action to occur on a stated trigger, such as "I will make an Attack, Weapon when an enemy moves within 1 space of me."
-If the trigger occurs, the held Major Action can then be activated.
+ A character can choose to Ready their Major Action to occur on a stated trigger, such as "I will make an Attack, Weapon when an enemy moves within 1 space of me."
+If the trigger occurs, the readied Major Action can then be activated.
 If the trigger does not occur before the start of the character's next turn, this Major Action is forfeited, along with any Power Points used for the Major Action.